hmead15/hmead.github.io/_posts/2020-08-27-Death-of-the-Running-Back.md

 tags: [NFL, sports]
 ---

 The 2020 NFL Season is approaching.
-With the COVID-19 pandemic continuing to disrupt sports worldwide, it remains to be seen what the season will look like.
+With the COVID-19 pandemic continuing to disrupt sports worldwide, it remains to be seen what the season will look like, if it happens at all.

 Yes, there is a lot to dislike about The League.
 Some players are blacklisted for non-violent protests while others are welcomed back to their teams after despicable crimes.
 Player health and safety issues are underreported.
 And ever-changing rules slow down the game and make consistent officiating nearly impossible.

 Still, if there is no 2020 NFL season, I will miss it.
 High school football was formative in my life.
-I played running back for a small school in Washington state, and I studied the professionals closely.
-But as years go by and the NFL evolves, I have noticed that the running back position does not feature as prominently as it once did.
+I played running back for a small school in Washington state and I studied my professional counterparts closely.
+But as years go by and the NFL evolves, I can't help but notice that the running back position does not feature as prominently as it once did.

 For my first Build Week Assignment at the Lambda School, I quantified and examined some of my assumptions.
 I looked at NFL data from 1979 through last season (2019).
 Those findings are explained in detail [here](https://https://medium.com/@henrymead/death-of-the-running-back-ae0a2d410a34).